 2. Read more

-In previous times, families lived much closer together and Caregivers then didn't generally work outside or far away from home.
-A doctor making a home visit could easily spend a couple of hours working with a single patient of theirs if required, meaning much less pressure for caregivers not that many years ago.
-Today, it’s often a huge responsibility, and unfortunately, family caregivers sometimes lack emotional detachment from their loved one and become so deeply involved in basic caregiving tasks that they may become physically and/or mentally ill themselves and even subject to bouts of depression or worse, affecting their day-to-day life.
+Today, caregiving is often a huge responsibility, and unfortunately, family caregivers sometimes lack emotional detachment from their loved one and become so deeply involved in basic caregiving tasks that they may become physically and/or mentally ill themselves and even subject to bouts of depression or worse, affecting their day-to-day life.

 Can't Wait?
-Get the book now (from Amazon)
+Get the paperback book soon (from Amazon)